Traube1000101/StealthyWhisper/README.md

 | Visible Message | Hidden Message | Encoded Message                 | Invisible characters replaced with visible ones |
 |:----------------|:---------------|:--------------------------------|:------------------------------------------------|
 | Hello           | Secret         | Hel⁡⁤⁡⁤⁢⁣⁡⁤​‌⁡⁤​⁣⁡⁤‍⁢⁡⁤​‌⁡⁤‍​lo | Hel&#8203;***#1#123#145#143#162#145#164***lo    |

+## How to use

+1. Download the newest release
+2. Install Java 17 or newer
+3. Run the JAR and have fun!

 ## License